Taiwan Study Grants

 Conference Travel Grants

 The Fairbank Center for Chinese Studies offers grants to support Harvard University graduate students to travel to professional conferences to present their original research on Chinese studies.
-The maximum grant is $500, and a limited number of grants can be awarded each year.
-Application Form.
-Please submit applications to Lydia Chen (email@example.com).
+The maximum grant is $500.
+Since funding is limited, we encourage you to apply early for both fall and spring conferences.
+Priority will be given to those who have not received a conference grant from the Fairbank Center.

 Desmond and Whitney Shum Fellowship